grmjs/grm/README.md

 - [xorgram/xor](https://github.com/xorgram/xor) — Telegram user bot focusing on
   uniqueness and extensibility.

-Feel free to add yours to this list by opening a pull request.
+Add yours to this list by opening a pull request.

 ## Contributing